ddev/ddev/docs/users/topics/phpstorm.md

 - Almost all of the ideas here were pioneered by [Susanne Moog](https://susi.dev/) in a [set of articles](https://susi.dev/fully-integrate-ddev-and-phpstorm-including-unit-tests-with-coverage-update-2021).
 - This was developed with input from many others in [https://github.com/drud/ddev/issues/3130](https://github.com/drud/ddev/issues/3130)
 - Joe Shindelar ([@eojthebrave](https://www.drupal.org/u/eojthebrave)) has a great explanation of the whole thing, including Chromedriver and focused on Drupal in the excellent [Drupalize.me](http://drupalize.me) article [Debug any of Drupal's PHPUnit tests in PhpStorm with a DDEV-Local Environment](https://drupalize.me/blog/debug-any-drupals-phpunit-tests-phpstorm-ddev-local-environment)

+### PhpStorm Basic Setup on Windows WSL2

+It is possible right now to use PHPStorm with DDEV-Local on WSL2 in at least two different ways:

+1. Run  PhPStorm in Windows as usual, opening the project on the WSL2 filesystem at `\\wsl$\<distro>`  (for example, `\\wsl$\Ubuntu`).
+PHPStorm is slow to index files and is slow to respond to file changes in this mode.
+2. Enabling X11 on Windows and running PHPStorm inside WSL2 as a Linux app.
+PHPStorm works fine this way, but it’s yet another complexity to manage and requires enabling X11 (easy) on your Windows system.
+We’ll walk through both of these approaches.

+I tested these approaches on an 16GB Windows 11 Home machine with Docker 4.1.1 and DDEV-Local v1.18.0 and the Ubuntu 20.04 distro.

+(JetBrains is really working to catch up with the slick WSL2 support of vscode.
+A third option is the [Projector](https://lp.jetbrains.com/projector/) app, which runs PhpStorm on WSL2 (or anywhere else) but displays it in a browser.)

+#### Basics

+- Start with a working DDEV-Local/WSL2 setup as described in the [docs](../../index.md#installation-or-upgrade-windows-wsl2).
+Until that’s all working it doesn’t help to go farther.

+- If you haven’t used Xdebug with DDEV-Local and PHPStorm before, you’ll want to read the [step debugging instructions](../step-debgging.md).

+- For good performance, you want your project to be in `/home` inside WSL2, which is on the Linux filesystem.
+Although you can certainly keep your project on the Windows filesystem and access it in WSL2 via /mnt/c, the performance is even worse than native Windows.
+It does work though, but don't do it.
+You'll be miserable.

+#### PhpStorm Running On Windows Side

+1. Your working project should be on the /home partition, so you’ll open it using Windows PHPStorm as `\\wsl$\Ubuntu\home\<username>\...\<projectdir>`.
+2. On some systems and some projects it may take a very long time for PHPStorm to index the files.
+At one point I got frustrated and moved to a faster computer.
+3. File changes are noticed only by polling, and PHPStorm will complain about this in the lower right, “External file changes sync may be slow”.
+4. Turn off your Windows firewall temporarily.
+When you have everything working you can turn it back on again.
+Use `ddev start` and `ddev xdebug on`
+5. Click the Xdebug listen button on PHPStorm (the little phone icon) to make it start listening.
+6. Set a breakpoint on or near the first line of your index.php
+7. Visit the project with a web browser or curl.
+You should get a popup asking for mapping of the host-side files to the in-container files.
+You’ll want to make sure that `/home/<you>/.../<yourproject>` gets mapped to `/var/www/html`

+Debugging should be working!
+You can step through your code, set breakpoints, view variables, etc.

+(Nice to have) I set the PHPStorm terminal path (Settings→Tools→Terminal→Shell Path) to C:\Windows\System32\wsl.exe.
+That way when I use the terminal Window in WSL2 it’s using the wonderful bash shell in WSL2.

+#### PHPStorm inside WSL2 in Linux

+1. On Windows 11 or Windows 10 Insider Builds you don't need to install an X11 server, because WSLg comes with that these days.
+On older Windows 10, Install X410 from the Microsoft Store, launch it, configure in the system tray with “Windowed Apps”, “Allow public access”, “DPI Scaling”→”High quality”.
+Obviously you can use another X11 server, but this is the one I’ve used.
+2. Temporarily disable your Windows firewall.
+You can re-enable it after you get everything working.
+3. If you're on older Windows 10, in the WSL2 terminal `export DISPLAY=$(awk '/^nameserver/ {print $2; exit;}' </etc/resolv.conf):0.0` (You’ll want to add this to your .profile in WSL2).
+This sets the X11 DISPLAY variable to point to your Windows host side.
+On Windows 11 this "just works" and you don't need to do anything here.
+4. On Windows 11, `sudo apt-get update && sudo apt-get install xdg-utils`.
+On older Windows 10, `sudo apt-get update && sudo apt-get install libatk1.0 libatk-bridge2.0 libxtst6 libxi6 libpangocairo-1.0 libcups2 libnss3 xdg-utils x11-apps`
+5. On older Windows 10, run `xeyes` – you should see the classic X11 play app “xeyes” on the screen. <ctrl-c> to exit.
+This is just a test to make sure X11 is working.
+6. Download and untar PHPStorm for Linux from [Jetbrains](https://www.jetbrains.com/phpstorm/download/#section=linux) – you need the Linux app.
+7. Run `bin/phpstorm.sh &`
+8. In PHPStorm, under Help→ Edit Custom VM Options, add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PHPStorm listen for Xdebug using IPV4; for some reason the Linux version of PHPStorm defaults to using only IPV6, and Docker Desktop doesn't support IPV6.
+9. Restart PHPStorm (`File→Exit` and then `bin/phpstorm.sh &` again.
+10. Use `ddev start` and `ddev xdebug` on
+Click the Xdebug listen button in PHPStorm (the little phone icon) to make it start listening.
+11. Set a breakpoint on or near the first line of your index.php
+12. Visit the project with a web browser or curl.
+You should get a popup asking for mapping of the host-side files to the in-container files.
+You’ll want to make sure that `/home/<you>/.../<yourproject>` gets mapped to `/var/www/html`.

+Debugging should be working!
+You can step through your code, set breakpoints, view variables, etc.